January-ai/food-scan-benchmarks/README.md

 ![Overall score](assets/model_performance_dashboard.png)

-1. Meal & Ingredient Recognition: Unmatched Accuracy
+#### 1. Meal & Ingredient Recognition: Unmatched Accuracy

-  - Meal Name Similarity: January AI demonstrates the highest median cosine similarity, meaning it consistently generates the most semantically accurate meal names.
+- **Meal Name Similarity**: January AI demonstrates the highest median cosine similarity, meaning it consistently generates the most semantically accurate meal names.
-  - Ingredient Recognition (`F1 Score`, `Precision`, `Recall`): For the critical task of identifying all ingredients, January AI leads across the board.
+- **Ingredient Recognition (`F1 Score`, `Precision`, `Recall`)**: For the critical task of identifying all ingredients, January AI leads across the board.
 It achieves the best balance of Precision (not hallucinating ingredients) and Recall (not missing ingredients), resulting in the highest F1 Score.

-2. Nutritional Accuracy: Lowest Error Rate
+#### 2. Nutritional Accuracy: Lowest Error Rate
-  - Macro Nutritional wMAPE (%): This metric measures the weighted mean absolute percentage error for macros (calories, protein, fat, carbs), where lower is better.
+- **Macro Nutritional wMAPE (%)**: This metric measures the weighted mean absolute percentage error for macros (calories, protein, fat, carbs), where lower is better.
 January AI exhibits one of the lowest error rates, proving its superior capabilities in quantitative nutritional estimation compared to even flagship models like GPT-4o and Gemini 2.5 Pro.

-3. The Speed vs. Accuracy Trade-off
+#### 3. The Speed vs. Accuracy Trade-off
-  - Response Time (sec): While lightweight models like gemini-2.5-flash offer the fastest response times, this speed comes at a significant cost to accuracy.
+- **Response Time (sec)**: While lightweight models like gemini-2.5-flash offer the fastest response times, this speed comes at a significant cost to accuracy.
 January AI operates in a "sweet spot," delivering response times competitive with flagship models while providing vastly superior analytical quality.

-### The Benchmark Dataset
-This benchmark is evaluated on a dataset of 1,000 real-world food images collected using the January AI app representing a wide variety of everyday meals, diverse cuisines, challenging lighting conditions, and realistic camera angles—conditions that typical academic datasets often lack.
-We took extra measures to ensure data quality and user privacy, the dataset

 ## Quick start